kbengine/kbengine/kbe/src/lib/python/Doc/library/asyncio-eventloop.rst

    representing the data received.
 The maximum amount of data to be received at once is specified by *nbytes*.

+   With :class:`SelectorEventLoop` event loop, the socket *sock* must be non-blocking.

    This method is a :ref:`coroutine <coroutine>`.

    .. seealso::